-The hearing at the DMV is known as an administrative hearing and it gives the person accused of the DUI an opportunity to present evidence in their arrest that they feel is relevant testimony to his/her case.
-The DMV is not going to be determining guilt or innocence, since this this is not the appropriate venue for the criminal proceedings.
-The following issues is what the DMV will be focusing their case on:
+The hearing at the DMV is known as an administrative hearing, and it gives the person accused of the DUI an opportunity to present evidence and plead their case.
+The DMV is not going to be determining guilt or innocence.
+Those issues will be decided later in the criminal case.
+What the DMV will decide during the administrative hearing is the following:

-1) Did the arresting officer have reasonable cause to believe that the person operating the vehicle was under the influence of alcohol and/or drugs at the time of being in physical control of a motor vehicle?
+1) Whether the arresting officer had reasonable cause to believe that the person operating the vehicle was under the influence of alcohol and/or drugs, while being in physical control of a motor vehicle?

 2) Was the operator of the vehicle lawfully placed under arrest for DUI?

 3) Was the driver given the proper information to inform him/her that refusing to submit to a breath or blood test could result in a license suspension for a disclosed amount of time?
 Note: In most cases the suspension for a refusal is for a period of at least 1 year but may be longer in some circumstances.